davimnz/boa/README.md

 # BOA - Beverage Optimal Allocation

 ## Overview
 This project aims to provide the optimal distribution of products for a unbalanced supply chain data set of Ambev.
 We developed two algorithms using Operational Research techniques to find the optimal balanced stock configuration, and to evaluate the exchange map between sites to reach the configuration that was calculated previously.
-Furthermore, we compare two solutions with different premisses using several metrics.
+Furthermore, we compared two solutions with different premisses using several metrics.

 [You can find our presentation in Portuguese here.](placeholder)